meysamraz/spotify-recommendation-system-app-end-to-end-project/README.md

 To create my user interface, I used [streamlit](https://docs.streamlit.io/) formwork, a powerful formwork that allows me to create the desired user interface completely using Python.

 ## Deploy on server
-I used [Heroku](https://www.heroku.com/) a cloud platform as a service which provide a free hosting to deploy my app on it. it's and amzaing platform gave me so much flexbilte to deploy my apps
+I used [Heroku](https://www.heroku.com/) a cloud platform as a service which provide a free hosting to deploy my app on it. it's and amzaing platform gave me so much flexbilte to deploy your apps

 ##  Libraries and FrameWorks used in the project